Trump claim raises eyebrows: NKorea no longer a nuke threat? | New Country 923

 The U.S. has stationed combat troops in South Korea since the end of the Korean War and has used them in a variety of drills.
 The next scheduled major exercise, involving tens of thousands of troops, normally would be held in August.

 Lederman reported from Seoul, South Korea.
-Anne Flaherty and Noreen Nasir in Washington, Foster Klug and Adam Schreck in Singapore, Eric Talmadge in Pyongyang, Kim Tong-hyung in Seoul and Mari Yamaguchi in Tokyo contributed.
+Anne Flaherty and Noreen Nasir in Washington, Foster Klug and Adam Schreck in Singapore, Eric Talmadge in Pyongyang, Kim Tong-hyung and Youkyung Lee in Seoul, and Mari Yamaguchi in Tokyo contributed.

 Follow AP’s summit coverage here: http://apne.ws/MPbJ5Tv